aaryavlal/frontend/hacks/frontend.md

     }

     showConfirm(
-      'Delete All Non-Demo Rooms',
+      'Delete All Deletable Rooms',
-      `This will delete all ${deletableRooms.length} non-demo room(s).
+      `This will delete all ${deletableRooms.length} deletable room(s).
 This cannot be undone.`, async () => {
         try {
           const roomIds = deletableRooms.map(r => r.id);